corbado/corbado-webhook-php/README.md

 # Examples

-See [examples](examples/simple.php) for a very simple usage of the webhook library.
+See [examples](examples/simple.php) for a very simple usage of the webhooks library.